grzegorzpikus/UoE_L_into_CS_Assignment_2/README.md

 2) Unit test for searching card details by name - the test passes details of a card that are stored in the program, and different card details that are not stored.
-In the first case the unittest compares graphical representation of Card Class (`__repr__`) for these two instances.
+In the first case the unittest compares graphical representation of Card Class (`__repr__`) for two instances.
 If they are the same the test is passed.
 In the second case the program has to show info „Card not found” to pass the test.
 3) Unit test for searching card details by card number - Similarly to the searching by name, card numbers are used.
 The test passes details of a card that are stored in the program and card number that is not present in the program.
-In the first case, again,  the unittest compares graphical representation of Card Class for these two instances, if they are the same, the test is passed.
-In the second case, the test is passes if the program returns info „Card not found”.
+In the first case, again,  the unittest compares graphical representation of Card Class for two instances, if they are the same, the test is passed.
+In the second case, the test is passed if the program returns info „Card not found”.
 4) Quick sort - for this test a list of random strings is generated (each string contains 4 characters) and it is sorted by quick sort algorithm and by python